dell/terraform-provider-powerstore/docs/resources/metro_volume.md

 - `delete_remote_volume` (Boolean) Whether to delete the remote volume when ending metro configuration.
 Default is false.
 - `force` (Boolean) Force end metro even if the remote side has errors.
 Not recommended unless the remote is known to be down.
+- `is_replication_paused` (Boolean) Whether the replication is paused.
+When set to true, replication is paused.
+When set to false, replication is resumed.
 - `remote_appliance_id` (String) Specific remote appliance to assign the volume.
 If not specified, the system chooses based on space, load, and connectivity.

 ### Read-Only